logzio/logz-docs/_source/user-guide/distributed-tracing/tracing-troubleshooting.md

 Head over to **[Manage tokens](https://app.logz.io/#/dashboard/settings/manage-tokens/shared) > [Data shipping tokens](https://app.logz.io/#/dashboard/settings/manage-tokens/data-shipping?product=logs) > [Tracing](https://app.logz.io/#/dashboard/settings/manage-tokens/data-shipping?product=tracing)**.
 Copy the token of the Tracing account you’re troubleshooting, re-configure your collector or make sure it matches, and restart the collector.

-Head back to **[Kibana](https://app.logz.io/#/dashboard/kibana)** and check whether you can now see logs in the Tracing account you're trying to troubleshoot.
+Head back to **[Open Search Dashboards](https://app.logz.io/#/dashboard/osd)** and check whether you can now see logs in the Tracing account you're trying to troubleshoot.

 If you still can't see any logs, contact [Logz.io's Support team](mailto:help@logz.io) for additional help.

-Once your logs appear in Kibana, navigate to **Distributed Tracing > [Search](https://app.logz.io/#/dashboard/jaeger/)**.
+Once your logs appear in Open Search Dashboards, navigate to **Distributed Tracing > [Search](https://app.logz.io/#/dashboard/jaeger/)**.

 If there's no data in the Service/Operation dropdown lists, continue to the next step:

 ##### Lost Service and Operation data

 Service and Operation data reach Logz.io separately from your spans.
-That's why you might see data in your Tracing account in Kibana (as explained in the previous step), but you won't be able to see data in your Service and Operation lists.
+That's why you might see data in your Tracing account in Open Search Dashboards (as explained in the previous step), but you won't be able to see data in your Service and Operation lists.

 **Restart your collector** to recover this lost data and make sure spans are flowing into your account.